kareyes/Daily-Doodle/Setup Notes/Google Cloud CLI.md

 #### Configure authentication to Artifact Registry for Docker [ref](https://cloud.google.com/artifact-registry/docs/docker/authentication)

 1. 1.
 Verify that the account you are using for authentication has [permission](https://cloud.google.com/artifact-registry/docs/access-control) to access Artifact Registry.
-We recommend using a [service account](https://cloud.google.com/iam/docs/service-accounts) rather than a user account.
 2. Docker requires privileged access to interact with registries
 	1. The Docker security group is called `docker`.
 To add your username, run the following command: